 Claire Colreavy Donnelly MIAHIP, MIACAT, has a BA in Fine Art Installation, video and performance work from NCAD Dublin and an MA in Fine Art from Sheffield Hallam University.
 She qualified as an art psychotherapist from Sheffield University in 1998.
 She has worked as a community artist, youth counsellor, art psychotherapist, clinical supervisor and arts therapies trainer.
 She is an occasional lecturer at CIT, having been a core tutor on the Art Therapy MA in CIT and now runs the Principles of Art Therapy Course in Dublin, franchised from CIT and hosted by CTC.
 She has a private practice in Kildare Town and works in an adult psychiatric hospital and an in patient adolescent unit.
 She has published articles for Eisteach, Jiacat and Inside Out and has presented at Trinity Healthcare Conferences.
 Her chapter on Art was published in Creative Psychotherapy: Applying the principles of neurobiology to play and expressive arts-based practice.

-Karen Stewart, SIAHIP, IAPTP is qualified as a Play Therapist, Psychotherapist and Supervisor.
+Karen Stewart, SIAHIP, SIAPTP is qualified as a Play Therapist, Psychotherapist and Supervisor.
 She runs a busy private practice in Boyle, Co.
 Roscommon.
-She has worked with children and teenagers presenting with a diversity of issues, and her specialist areas is in the areas of complex trauma and learning difficulties.
+She has worked with children and teenagers presenting with a diversity of issues, and her specialist areas are in the areas of complex trauma and learning difficulties.
 Karen has extensive experience, spanning over 25 years, in service provision for people with special needs.
 Her original training was in nursing (Intellectual Disability), and she has worked in this role (and as a workshop facilitator, relaxation therapist and educator) in community, residential and day services.

 Karen completed training in massage therapy in London in 1991 and she co -founded Karuna Flame Holistic Health Centre with her life partner, Kris, in 1996 and worked as a massage therapist for many years in their centre.
+Kris and Karen host bio energy meditation retreats periodically throughout the year.